cnoe-io/website/docs/reference-implementation/integrations/generated/crd-templating.md

-As shown below, the `./cnoe template crd` command allows you to specify an input directory for stored CRD specifications, the template that needs to be populated with the list of converted CRDs, definings whether or not the CRD is cluster-scoped or namespace-scoped, and configuration knobs to set the name, title, and description of the generated template.
+As shown below, the `./cnoe template crd` command allows you to specify an input directory for stored CRD specifications, the template that needs to be populated with the list of converted CRDs, and configuration knobs to set the name, title, and description of the generated template.

 The generated templates are stored in the defined output directory.